-Kurabayashi: I think that many people looking for jobs pay attention to the work styles of senior employees.
+Kurabayashi: I think that many people looking for jobs pay attention to senior employees' working styles.
 The presence of female executives should be a big encouragement.
 In the past few years we have seen active promotion of institutional reforms in response to changes in the social environment.